spotlightpa/poor-richard/content/news/2021-08-06-SPLDAVIDDIEMS06.md

 <a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>

-HARRISBURG — Theft charges against a Philadelphia Democrat highlight Pennsylvania’s lax rules for reimbursing lawmakers with taxpayer and donor money, two state-run systems with little transparency and even less oversight.
+HARRISBURG — Theft charges against a Philadelphia-area Democrat highlight Pennsylvania’s lax rules for reimbursing lawmakers with taxpayer and donor money, two state-run systems with little transparency and even less oversight.

-Former state Rep. Margo Davidson was charged in July with <a href="https://www.spotlightpa.org/news/2021/07/margo-davidson-theft-charges-pa-attorney-general/">stealing from taxpayers and misusing campaign funds</a>, helping her pad a legislative salary that’s already among the most generous in the country.
+Former State Rep. Margo Davidson was charged in July with <a href="https://www.spotlightpa.org/news/2021/07/margo-davidson-theft-charges-pa-attorney-general/">stealing from taxpayers and misusing campaign funds</a>, helping her pad a legislative salary that’s already among the most generous in the country.
 She has since accepted responsibility and resigned her office.

-Despite warnings from good-government advocates and even some inside the Capitol building that the state’s reimbursement systems are ripe for abuse, Republican leadership has failed to move reforms.
+Despite warnings from good-government advocates and even some inside the Capitol that the state’s reimbursement systems are ripe for abuse, Republican leadership has failed to move reforms.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>

-Unlike most private and public sector employers, state lawmakers <a href="https://www.spotlightpa.org/news/2021/05/pa-legislature-expense-accounts-hidden-legislative-privilege/" target="_blank">often aren’t required to provide any proof when seeking reimbursement</a> from taxpayer-funded accounts.
+Unlike most private- and public-sector employers, state lawmakers <a href="https://www.spotlightpa.org/news/2021/05/pa-legislature-expense-accounts-hidden-legislative-privilege/" target="_blank">often aren’t required to provide any proof when seeking reimbursement</a> from taxpayer-funded accounts.
 On the campaign side, the public can’t see <a href="https://www.spotlightpa.org/news/2019/10/lavish-dinners-sports-tickets-and-nearly-3.5-million-other-expenses-by-pa.-lawmakers-youve-never-seen/" target="_blank">thousands of dollars of election expenses lumped together</a> under vague categories and charged to credit cards.

-Those expense rules, highlighted in a series of stories by The Caucus and Spotlight PA over the past two years, have created “a culture of zero accountability,” Khalif Ali, executive director of Common Cause Pennsylvania, <a href="https://www.spotlightpa.org/news/2021/07/pa-lawmaker-expenses-live-event/">said during a recent Spotlight PA live event</a>.
+Those expense rules, highlighted in a series of stories by The Caucus and Spotlight PA over the last two years, have created “a culture of zero accountability,” Khalif Ali, executive director of Common Cause Pennsylvania, <a href="https://www.spotlightpa.org/news/2021/07/pa-lawmaker-expenses-live-event/">said during a recent Spotlight PA live event</a>.

 They were written by the very lawmakers they are meant to govern, but too often, Ali said, there is a practice of “professed change,” where lawmakers talk about reform when confronted with problems but don’t follow through.